LBHackney-IT/lbh-core-pathway-pilot/README.md

 ### Making a database schema change

 1. Update `prisma/schema.prisma`
 2. Use the Prisma Migrate tool to create a database migration with a name:

-    ```shell
+    ```bash
     node_modules/.bin/prisma migrate dev --name {name_of_migration}
     ```